docker/docs/docker-hub/onboard-business.md

 ## Step 2: Create Docker Hub repositories and configure access control

 If member's of your organization will access images on Docker Hub, then you should create at least one image repository.
-If you have already created teams, you can also configure the level of access that each team will have for your organization's repositories.
+After you have created teams, you can also configure the level of access that each team will have for your organization's repositories.

 To create a repository:

 1. Click **Repositories** in [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"}, and then click **Create Repository**.
 2. Click the drop-down and select your organization to put the repository in your organization's namespace.
-3. Select **Private** for the **Visibility** setting to make the repository only visible to your organization.
+3. Select **Private** for the **Visibility** setting to make the repository only accessible to your organization or select **Public** to make the repository accessible by the public.
 4. Link a GitHub or Bitbucket account now, or choose to do it later in the repository settings.
 5. Click **Create**.

-If you have created teams, then you configure each team's access to your repository:
+If you have created teams and created private repositories, then you must configure each team's access to your repositories:

 1. Click **Organizations** in [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"}, and then select your organization.
-2. Click **Teams** and then select the team that you’d like to configure repository access to.
+2. Click **Repositories** and then select the repository that you’d like to configure access to.
-3. Click **Permissions** and then select a repository from the **Repository** drop-down.
+3. Click **Permissions**.
-4. Select a permission from the **Permissions** drop-down list and click **Add**.
+4. Select a team and a permission from the drop-down lists and click **Add**.

 ## Step 3: Configure Image Access Management